forthright/vile-sass-lint/README.md

 ## Architecture

-SassLint provides a JSON CLI output that is currently used until an in library solution is implemented.
+`sass-lint` provides a JSON CLI output that is currently used until an in library solution is implemented.

 - `bin` houses any shell based scripts